LOADING ...

 And most of us aren't even paying

-Than we are with racism
+Than we actually are with

-looked at myself, actually got involved?
+Actually at myself, actually got involved?

 If I'm aware of my privilege and do nothing at all, I don't

-Hip-hop has always political, yes
+Hip-hop has been political, yes

 the reason why this music connects

-I'm trying to be politically correct?
+Then I'm trying to be correct?

 I can book a whole tour, sell out the

-Rap entrepreneur, his own business
+Rap entrepreneur, built his own

 If I'm only in this for my own self-interest, not the culture that me a voice to begin with

-this isn't authentic, it is just a gimmick
+Then isn't authentic, it is just a gimmick

 The D.I.Y underdog, so